 In addition, the measure could result in an increase in taxable economic activity in the state, as businesses and individuals producing and selling marijuana would pay personal income and corporation taxes.
 Moreover, the measure could increase economic activity in the state to the extent that out-of-state consumers redirect spending into the state.
 The magnitude of the net increase in economic activity is unknown and would depend considerably on the extent to which the federal government enforces marijuana laws in California.
-In total, our best estimate is that the state and local governments could eventually collect net additional revenues in the low hundreds of millions of dollars annually.
+In total, our best estimate is that the state and local governments could eventually collect net additional revenues of a few hundred million dollars annually.